chat icon

 Try a new or different phone

-To start, the problem could be with your phone itself.
 If you have an older phone or one that’s seen its fair share of fumbles, tumbles and drops, it could be that your phone’s hardware is malfunctioning and unable to sustain a proper signal during calls.
 Unfortunately, the solution here is to either repair your phone or purchase a new one.

 But before you run out to the store, you could try another phone, preferably on the same network.
 If another phone works on T-Mobile and “no signal” rules the day on your phone, a replacement or fix is in order.
 If you’re looking to save money or your phone is newer and has been treated well or lived its life in a sturdy case, you can also try a factory reset of your phone.